stefan-niemeyer/k8s-demo/README.md

 # k8s-demo
-This repository contains a simple Node.js application that can be used to demonstrate the basic concepts of Kubernetes.
+This repository contains a simple Node.js application that can be used to demonstrate some basic concepts of Kubernetes.

+There are different versions of the application that can be used to demonstrate the following concepts:
+* Rolling Updates
+* Blue/Green Deployments
+* Canary Deployments

+For this purpose, there are several versions.
+The images have the version name as tag.
+Available are
+* v1
+* v2
+* v3
+* blue
+* green
+* canary

+The complete Image name is , e.g. `ghcr.io/stefan-niemeyer/k8s-demo/k8s-demo:v1`.

 # Endpoints
 | Method | Path            | Description                                                                                                                                                                |